karthik/ddd/02-data_documenting.md

 - seems to be CC-BY
 - However....upon acceptance of an article, authors will be asked to complete an 'Exclusive License Agreement' (see [more information](https://www.elsevier.com/about/our-business/policies/copyright) on this).
 Permitted third party reuse of open access articles is determined by the author's choice of [user license](https://www.elsevier.com/about/our-business/policies/open-access-licenses).
 - ...This is an open access journal: all articles will be immediately and permanently free for everyone to read and download.
 To provide open access, this journal has an open access fee (also known as an article publishing charge APC) which needs to be paid by the authors or on their behalf e.g. by their research funder or institution.
 Permitted third party (re)use is defined by the following Creative Commons user licenses: CC BY

+# What goes in the README

+# What goes in the

 # Documenting using code books